This year marks the 11th anniversary of Car Free Day in Vancouver and we’ve got tonnes of family friendly, community fun in store!

-Car Free Day exhibits the vibrancy of Vancouver’s diverse neighbourhoods and draws on the creative energy of neighbours to remake local roadways as places of art, culture and sociability.
-The festival sites reclaim traffic thoroughfares as community-focused public spaces, allowing residents, artists, performers, artisans, non-profits and businesses to interact, engage and re-imagine spaces normally reserved for vehicle traffic.
+Car Free Day celebrates the vibrancy of Vancouver’s diverse neighbourhoods by organizing a multi-site annual arts and culture festival that reclaims traffic thoroughfares as community-focused public spaces allowing residents, artists, performers, artisans, non-profits and businesses to interact, engage and re-imagine spaces normally reserved for vehicle traffic.

-Car Free Day began 10 years ago on Commercial Drive as a response to the provincial government’s Gateway Program, also known as the Port Mann/Highway 1 Improvement Project.
+The festival began 11 years ago on Commercial Drive as a response to the provincial government’s Port Mann/Highway 1 Improvement Project.
 The idea was to reclaim the streets and oppose highway expansion and more traffic.
 Today, we still believe that fewer cars equals more community.
-Car Free Day has expanded to four neighbourhoods and represents the next level in our evolution toward healthy communities, authentic cultural celebrations, and car-free streets.
-The four festival sites are 100% organized by local volunteers and each festival has a unique flavour.
+This year Car Free Day will occur in four Vancouver neighbourhoods and the concept has expanded to three cities in B.C. and three local high schools.

-Commercial Drive – Sunday, June 15th, Noon-7pm from Venables to Grandview on The Drive: Roller disco, parading drummers, healing gardens, DJs spinning beats, and all your friends and neighbours hanging out.
+Commercial Drive – Sunday, June 21st, Noon-7pm from Venables to Grandview on Commercial Drive: Roller disco, parading drummers, healing gardens, DJs spinning beats, and all your friends and neighbours hanging out.

-Kitsilano – Saturday, June 14th and Sunday, June 15th: Block parties by and for local residents and their neighbours.
+Kitsilano – Saturday, June 20th and Sunday, June 21st: Block parties by local residents and their neighbours.